-Forged vs Machined Parts: Which Performs Better?
+Forged vs Machined Parts: Key Differences for OEMs

 In precision manufacturing, comparing forged and machined parts often centers on performance factors such as strength, accuracy, and cost efficiency.
 Forging enhances the internal grain structure through plastic deformation, improving toughness and fatigue resistance.
 Machining, on the other hand, removes material with precision tools to achieve complex geometries and tight tolerances.